wiseyestudio00/Hexa-Hysteria-Chart-Reference/Dev_TODO.md

 ### Player Info UI
 - [ ] Improve it
 ### Notify Menu
-- [X] A bug: Move the page to its top when the message is longer then the menu itself
+- [X] Fix bug: Move the page to its top when the message is longer then the menu itself

 ## Stage
 ### Improve Effects